jamarju/c64-sram/README.md

 # Commodore 64 (C64C) SRAM replacement

-This is a static RAM replacement for C64C (motherboards assy no. 250469).
+This is a static RAM replacement for C64C chips U10 and U11 (motherboards assy no. 250469).

+It may also work on assy no. 250466 (DRAM chips U9 and U10), but I have only tested it on a 250469 board.

 ![assembled board](img/c64-sram-01.jpg)